Scrambler Bike on Forest Road

 This post may contain affiliate links.
 That means if you click and buy, we may receive a small commission (at zero cost to you).
 Please see our full disclosure policy for details.

 In recent years, dirt bikes have been popular in the motorcycle community.
 More and more riders are finding the thrill on off-road rides.
-Looking back, before dirt bikes took on the crown, scrambler motorcycles were all the rage.
+Looking back, before dirt bikes took on the crown, the scrambler motorcycle was all the rage.
+A scrambler motorcycle is a dual-purpose bike known for its rugged, vintage style that can handle both paved roads and light off-road trails.

 With motocross growing in different communities, scramblers easily took the backseat.
-However, with people’s obsession with nostalgic comebacks, scrambler motorcycles did the same.
-Today, the scrambler craze is back with its vintage aesthetic and incomparable on and off-road performance.
+However, with people’s obsession with nostalgic comebacks, the scrambler style did the same.
+Today, the scrambler craze is back with its vintage aesthetic and incomparable on and off-road performance, redefining the scrambler name with bikes that are redefining tradition.
+The resurgence of interest in scrambler motorcycles began in the early 2000s, as riders sought simple and tough bikes reminiscent of classic scramblers.

-This trend has been going on for a while, and even big manufacturers such as Triumph and BMW took advantage of it.
+This trend has been going on for a while, and even big manufacturers like Ducati, Triumph, and BMW took advantage of it.
+From factory-built examples to custom builders hot tips, riders can now choose between road-going street bikes to dirt-devouring monsters and everything in between.
 A lot of brands come up with their own scrambler motorcycles, and it can be really hard to identify which one is the best.
-So, for all the vintage-loving motorcyclists out there, we gathered a list of the six best scrambler motorcycles in the market today.
-Plus, a complete guide and history to scramblers.
+Key features of scramblers include high-mounted exhausts, off-road tires, and simplified aesthetics focusing on function.
+So, for all the vintage-loving motorcyclists out there, we gathered a handpicked selection of the best scrambler motorcycle builds in the market today.
+Plus, a complete guide and history to scramblers where you can even take a look at custom motorcycle shop achievements from around the world.

 1. BMW R nineT Urban G/S

 BMW Motorrad launched the Heritage collection to pay tribute to the aesthetic that made the company.
 Under this, the RIDE consists of bikes that are perfect for any adventure.
-Standing out from the collection are two scrambler motorcycles: R nineT Scrambler and R nineT Urban G/S. Our favorite, however, has to be the latter.
+Standing out from the collection are two scrambler motorcycles: the R nineT Scrambler and R nineT Urban G/S. The BMW R nineT Scrambler has a 1,170 cc boxer engine producing 109 hp at 7,250 rpm.
+Our favorite, however, has to be the latter.

 The BMW R nineT Urban GS is generally an R9T range themed to the tune of R80/GS.
 This gave the bike several visual nods to the Beemer, a Dakar-winning BMW vehicle.
 Among those, we love the red saddle, white and blue bodywork as well as headlight shroud.

-Just as its name suggests, the BMW R nineT Urban GS is made for the city, designed specifically with off-road visuals.
+Just as its name suggests, the BMW R nineT Urban GS is made for the city, designed specifically with scrambler style off-road visuals.
 The R nineT Scrambler does the job just as well.
 However, the Urban GS suits scrambler purposes better.
-This bike improves with optional spoked wheels and with it, you have more room for customization in the future.
+This bike improves with optional spoked wheel sets, panniers, and aftermarket parts and find upgrades for your next scrambler project.

-The specs to take note of this bike includes an air-cooled 1,170cc boxer twin-engine, powering through with 110 HP.
-It’s on the heavier side at 487 lbs, but its suspension travel of the bike sits at 125 mm in front and 140 mm at the rear.
+The specs to take note of include an air-cooled 1,170cc boxer twin-engine, powering through with 110 HP.
+It’s on the heavier side at 487 lbs, but with its suspension travel of 125 mm in front and 140 mm at the rear, it has adequate power and balance for city or trail use.

 2. Yamaha SCR950

 The Yamaha SCR950 has an interesting history.
 Back in the day, Yamaha had a YardBuilt Program.
 The company employed the help of Greg Hageman, also known as Doc’s Chops, to customize a Bolt.
-Needless to say, Yamaha was impressed with the output of Hageman’s work.
+Needless to say, Yamaha was impressed with the output.
 It only took a few minor changes before the company put the whole thing into production.

 It is, however, worth noting that the Yamaha SCR950 has a 550 lb curb weight.
 This bike also comes with a tight front fender and low-hanging exhaust.
-With 5.5 inches of ground clearance, there’s no denying that this scrambler motorcycle best fits on-road rides.
+With 5.5 inches of ground clearance, there’s no denying that this scrambler motorcycle best fits road-going street bikes rather than hardcore bikes to dirt devouring monsters.

 This bike comes with an air-cooled 942cc V-Twin engine with 51.3 HP.
 The suspension travel of the bike is 120 mm in front and 71 mm at the rear.
-Overall, this is a good enough bike to get you a scrambler function with cruiser specifics.
+Overall, it’s a fun motorcycle with traditional lines that make light work of short city rides while still offering a scrambler function.

 3. Herald Scrambler 125

 The Scrambler 125 by Herald comes with very subtle scrambler traits.
-This motorcycle was manufactured in China with British standards set.
-So, you can rest assured that it’s of the finest quality only.
+This motorcycle was manufactured in China with British standards set, ensuring dependable build quality.

 If there’s anything about this motorcycle that throws us off, it’s the single-digit power figures Herald presents.
-Firstly, they definitely have the scrambler look.
-However, they’re not all that great for off-road use.
-It has a very low-mounted exhaust.
-It may look great for off-road use, but a deeper look into its specs tells otherwise.
+They definitely have the scrambler look.
+However, they’re not all that great for off-road use, with a very low-mounted exhaust.

 4. Husqvarna Svartpilen 401